Tatsuya Mizuno: Background

 Mizuno started competing in judo in high school, and currently holds a 3rd dan black belt in the discipline.
 On April 29, 2005, he became the champion of fifth Shooto East amateur mixed martial arts tournament, and on December 23, 2005, he took part in the U-FILE CAMP amateur tournament as member of Pankurasu geto.

 On September 16, 2006, he defeated Yuji Sakuragi in his MMA debut at Pancrase: Blow 7.
-He fought against the likes Thiago Silva, Assuerio Silva and Mirko Cro Cop early on in his career.
+He fought against the likes Thiago Silva, Assuério Silva and Mirko Cro Cop early on in his career.

 DREAM

 In 2010 Mizuno took part in the DREAM Light Heavyweight Grand Prix.
 He defeated Melvin Manhoef at DREAM 15, in the Light Heavyweight Grand Prix semifinal.
 In the final he fought with Gegard Mousasi, and lost to him by rear-naked choke submission.

 Mizuno fought Sergei Kharitonov at DREAM's Dynamite!!
 2010 New Year's Eve event and lost the fight via first-round KO.

 On July 16, 2011, Mizuno defeated Trevor Prangley by KO (knee to the body) in the first round at Dream: Japan GP Final.
 Former UFC Middleweight Yushin Okami was present as his cornerman.